OpenTechSchool-Brussels/AI-for-robots-and-swarms/follow-the-line.markdown

 end
 ```

 Pretty good.
-You can already use this formalisme to get a better control over the robot.
+You can already use this formalism to get a better control over the robot.
 But we don't want to pilot our robots as a car (from the inside) we want to give him orders (from the outside).
 We'll see later on even better ways to command the robot.
 For now, we have more important issues, our robot is ... a bit blind.

-## b) Sensing: ground color
+## b) Sensing: ground color & proximity sensor
 Don't expect 20/20 vision right from the start.
 Especially that our robots are meant to work as a team.
 As such, they are not pumped up with sensors all around and heavy computing power.
 They are simple (who said stupid?!) robots, with local sensing.
 And we'll get as local as one can get: watching the ground under your own feet (well, treels).
 Or more precisely, detecting gray level of the ground's color.
-This is very usefull for reading marks on the ground, would that be for communcation purpose, to emphasize areas of purpose, to guide robot over a path...
+This is very useful for reading marks on the ground, would that be for communication purpose, to emphasize areas of purpose, to guide robot over a path...

 <img src="./assets/robot_motor_ground.png" alt="ground sensor" style="float:right; margin:10px;">

 The robot have 4 grounds sensors on its lower part, each reading the brightness of the ground under them.
 They output a value between 0 and 1; 0 for black and 1 for white, shades of gray for values in between.
 Each readings is a table composed of *value* an *offset*.
-The value refers to the brightness and the offset to a vector for the position of the specific sensor stemming from the centre of the robot.
+The value refers to the brightness and the offset to a vector for the position of the specific sensor stemming from the center of the robot.
 Since we have 4 sensors, we have 4 of those readings.
 They are all contained in the `robot.motor_ground` table and can be accessed as follow:

 ```lua
 log("----")